 We also get a doppler ultrasound to check whether there is a DVT present or not. if it is negative then the clexane is continued but if it is positive then the patient needs to go on to Warfarin or an equivalent. this is co ordinated by the patients local doctor or an outpatient service at the local hospital.

 At the six week mark an xray is taken and the patient can start weight bearing as tolerated in the moonboot.
 The moonboot is continued for another six weeks so you are not walking without a brace for a total of 3 months after a total ankle replacement.

 Some physiotherapy may be required but most of the “physio” is walking. that action strengthens the requisite muscles over time.

-The patient is then followed up at the six month and 12 month postop points and then 2 and 5 years postoperatively.
+The patient is then followed up at the six month and 12 month postop points and then on a yearly basis after that.
 More frequent reviews will be performed if clinically necessary to ensure that the patient is progressing well and to monitor for any problems.

 Like any surgery Total Ankle Replacement has a risk of complications.
 Each patient is thoroughly assessed preoperatively to identify any particular potential problems their circumstances may create and strategies are utilised to address these issues and mitigate any risks.
 This is part of the LRSNSW difference.